 The Kantian approach obviously does not represent the entire field of moral philosophy.
 One could turn instead to a noncognitivist view of morality in humans.
 Hume located the basis of morality in sentiment more than reason and inferred that humans had 'antecedently given appetites or sentiments of a certain character, viz. feelings of sympathy or benevolence or something of the sort', and then asserted that these are species-wide and implanted by nature (McGinn, 1979, 85).
 The ability to program those antecedent sentiments in AI machines seems remote at best.
 Hence, whether one favours a cognitive or noncognitive view of human morality, it stands apart from any type of machine 'morality'.
-As Jamie Susskind notes,

-'there is nothing inherent in the design of computer systems to make them the right thing ...
+As Jamie Susskind notes, 'there is nothing inherent in the design of computer systems to make them the right thing ...
 It depends on how they have been programmed' (Susskind, 2022, 68-69).
 This does not mean that AI machines are immoral, but rather that they are amoral (Casey, 2017, 1365).
-Indeed, as far as this Essay understands their functioning, they cannot be moral entities.
-Or can they?
+Indeed, as far as this essay understands their functioning, they cannot be moral entities (Bringsjord, 2007; Simon, 2020).
+They can, however, be used "in situations that have a moral character that may be uncomfortably similar to the interactions we have with other sentient animals."
+(Sullins, 2011)

-Even if, from an ontological viewpoint, one agrees that AI machines cannot be moral, an entire field of analysis of morality (of animals, machines etc.) considers that moral status is relational, and, therefore, in the context of this Essay, does not depend on what the machine is but "emerges from an encounter with it, obligating us to respond to its presence before we fully understand its inner workings or capacities."
-(Gellers, 2022, 20).
+Even if, from an ontological viewpoint, one agrees that AI machines cannot be moral, an entire field of analysis of morality (of animals, machines, etc.) considers that moral status is relational, and, therefore, in the context of this essay, does not depend on what the machine is but "emerges from an encounter with it, obligating us to respond to its presence before we fully understand its inner workings or capacities."
+(Coeckelbergh, 2022, at 142; Gellers, 2022, 20).
 Work by David Gunkel in particular, based on both Hume and Emmanuel Levinas, is especially useful to understand this approach (Gunkel, 2018), which lets the Humean 'ought' take precedence over the 'is'.
 It is no doubt true that there is much 'phenomenal diversity of different individuals', and that trying to find a common denominator based on properties of all humans and using it to separate all humans from all machines categorically, acknowledging the in-between situations such as cyborgs, is fraught to some degree with inescapable indeterminacy.
-But, as this Essay sees it, only up to a point.
+But, as this essay sees it, only up to a point.